HarryW217/HarryW217/README.md

 ### Hi there 👋
 My name is Harry and I am a Software Developer!

-I have recently graduated from the Northcoders' Software Development Bootcamp, where I learned JavaScript, HTML and CSS.
+I have recently received my certification in Software Development on the Northcoders Bootcamp, where I learned JavaScript, HTML and CSS.
 In addition, I am learning Python and Typescript!
 I am thrilled to be on this exciting journey.

 `What am I up to right now?`: I am currently building a Python/Flask application, and I am building a Chess game using Python and Pygame!